Spark-Devices/official_devices/docs/guidelines.md

 * The builds **MUST** be usable

-* Exceptions for some of the requirements maybe made for older phones
+* Exceptions for some of the requirements may be made for older phones

 * Your previous work in development will be considered